Last updated on December 14, 2021

 - CDC’s Infection Control Recommendations:

-- Facilities should provide no-touch receptacles for disposal, at healthcare facility entrances, waiting rooms, and patient check-ins.
+- Facilities should provide tissues and no-touch receptacles for disposal, at healthcare facility entrances, waiting rooms, and patient check-ins.

 - Healthcare professionals must receive training on and demonstrate an understanding of how to properly dispose of or disinfect and maintain PPE.